TLS certificates

 org.nethserver.authorizations = traefik@node:fulladm

-A certificate request for Let’s Encrypt can be issued using the set-certificate action.
+A certificate request for Let’s Encrypt can be issued using the set-default-certificate action.

 The application can then listen for the certificate-changed event.
 This event is triggered when a TLS certificate is uploaded via the UI or obtained/renewed from Let’s Encrypt.